• Skip to primary navigation

 🌟 Why this recipe works

 • Overnight oats are so simple – Biscoff overnight oats are so quick and simple to make.
 With just four ingredients and no cooking required, they can be put in the fridge at the beginning of the week and then you have breakfast for the week ready in advance!
 Batch ‘cooking’ at its finest.
 Looking for more overnight oats?
-Try these super simple overnight oats with raspberries.
+Try these super simple overnight oats with raspberries, these yummy cinnamon roll overnight oats or even for an alternative, almond milk chia pudding

 • Biscoff is so delicious – depending on where you’re from, you may also know it as cookie butter or Speculoos (but there’s only one spread – Biscoff).
 Whatever name you know it by – it is amazing!
 With notes of caramel, a hint of cinnamon and even a slight spiciness – it really is an intriguing yet delicious spread to cook with.
 It’s super popular in vegan communities around the world.
 That’s because it’s accidentally vegan!
 And totally yummy to boot.
 Fun fact: did you know that Lotus (the brand) came up with the name ‘Biscoff’ from two other words – ‘biscuit’ and ‘coffee’ because the biscuits are amazing with coffee.
 Seems pretty fitting!